-Lacquering the bore with enough coats can make a shakuhachi play louder, with a more crisp tone color, and more responsively.
-Whether any of these changes are desirable is up to each individual.
+Lacquering the bore of a shakuhachi can make it play louder, with a more crisp tone color, and/or more responsively.
+Whether any of these changes are desirable is up to each individual maker.
 A clear advantage of lacquer is that it hardly ever grows mold and it’s easy to clean.
 Conversely, an un-lacquered natural bamboo bore can and will grow mold which requires periodic cleaning with distilled white vinegar.
 Very thin coats of lacquer are sufficient enough to greatly deter mold while having the least possible effect on the sound.